Glo-Glo-cy/Gloria/README.md

 ## About Me 🚀

-I'm a passionate Front-end developemnt with experience in Html, Css, Javascript, react.js, typescript,React naive.
+I'm a passionate Front-end developer and a UiUx Designer with experience in  Html, Css, Javascript, react.js and i work with figma, adobe xd and framer.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: React naive and typescript
 - 🔭 Working on: E-commerce bag website